 - Rule of Symbolism: The red sheets in the bed where Buffy lost her virginity.
 In Season 4 whenever Buffy sleeps with someone for the first time, red sheets are shown in a deliberate Call-Back.

 - Saying Too Much: Willow wonders how Jenny anticipated Angel turning evil, much less knowing exactly where to be with a cross in hand.
 Buffy is too distraught to see much into it — at least right now.

-- Ship Sinking: The scene with Oz was specifically written by Joss to make the audience warm to the character, as many viewers were still hoping for Xander and Willow to date.
+- Ship Sinking: The scene with Oz telling Willow he'll wait until she wants to kiss him for real and not to make Xander jealous was specifically written by Joss to make the audience warm to the character, as many viewers were still hoping for Xander and Willow to date.

 - Shoo Out the Clowns: Angelus and Dru escort the Judge to his upcoming slaughter, leaving a very resentful Spike behind in the factory.
-Our colorful antagonist spends the rest of this season moldering in his wheelchair.
+Our colorful antagonist spends the next few episodes moldering in his wheelchair.